vasyas/push-rpc/packages/core/README.md

-A framework for organizing bidirectional client-server communication based on JSON, featuring server-initiated data push.
+A framework for organizing bidirectional client-server communication based on JSON, with server-initiated data push.

+Client establishes connection to server and then client and server exchange JSON packets.

+Structure of the JSON packets is based on [WAMP](https://wamp-proto.org/), but not strictly conform to it.
+Instead, it conforms to [OCPP-J RPC Framework](https://ru.scribd.com/document/328580830/OCPP-1-6-JSON-Specification).
+More precisely, Push-RPC protocol is a superset of OCPP-J RPC protocol, with additional push capabilities.

+Push-RPC allows you to:
+- Bi-directionally invoke remote methods on server and client
+- Subscribe client for server-side events and vice versa
+- Auto-reconnect with subscription refresh
+- Create type-safe contracts of remote APIs using TypeScript code shared between client and server
+- Create local proxies for remote objects, including support for transferring Date object
+- Supported client envs: Node.JS (with `isomorphic-fetch`), browser, React Native.

 Supports multiple pluggable transports:
 - WebSocket
 - Plain TCP
 - REST-like (planned).

-Client establishes connection to server (should be publicly available) and then client and server exchange JSON-encoded packets.

-JSON-packets forms high-level protocol, based on [WAMP](https://wamp-proto.org/).
-Being based on WAMP, protocol doesn't strictly conforms to it.
-Instead it conforms to [OCPP-J RPC Framework](https://ru.scribd.com/document/328580830/OCPP-1-6-JSON-Specification).
-More precisely, Push-RPC protocol is a superset of OCPP-J RPC protocol, with additional push capabilities.

-Push-RPC allows you to:
-- create client-initiated connections between client and server
-- bi-directionally invoke remote methods on server and client
-- subscribe client for server-side events
-- auto-reconnect with subscription refresh
-- helpers for wrapping communications into handy JS (or TypeScript) objects.

 # Possible Applications